nealrs/BootResume/README.md

 What is BootRésumé?
 -------------------
-BootRésumé turns your long winded, bullet heavy resume into a stremalined static webpage, highlighting your skills & accomplishments.
+BootRésumé turns your long winded, bullet heavy resume into a streamlined static webpage, highlighting your skills & accomplishments.
 All the assets are pulled via CDN, so everything is lightweight too.

 Because BR is built on Bootstrap, you can modify anything you want with a few comments, and it's mobile-ready out of the box!